123wowow123/chronopin/README.md

 - SSL
 - facebook login check for fbid and matching email in system to get user
-- Edit Pins and rescrape

-- Fix scrape timeout issue
-- Scrape should stream data with sockets

 - Put location in place of "THE CHAIN GANG" and use google mapping cordinates
 - Stacking/grouping of related pins
-- Youtube pin with time location

 - Amazon/Ebay product cross referencing

 - Neo4j / Marklogic